 For example one of the cult members informs the PCs that there is a particularly mad sorcerer in charge of his group.
 If he could be deposed of it could be a great victory for the Imperium.
 Of course it would also give said cult member a chance to advance.
 The PCs again cross a line, now they are justifying influencing cult politics to advance their own contact.

-Step Six.
+Step Five.
 Increase the Pressure.
 Rising undealt with cult activity has come to the attention of their Inquisitor.
 He wants results and asks the PCs to team up with another acolyte group (preferably this can include new PCs) to deal with the issue.
 How do the PCs decide which bridges to burn?
 How do they deal with these loyal untainted Acolytes.
 Whatever they do they’ll lose influence and potentially expose themselves.

-Step Seven: Corruption.
+Step Six: Corruption.
 A cult leader or xenos smuggler aware of the PCs predicament offers them resources to help them keep ahead of their master.
 Perhaps a sorcerous technique for scrying or heretical technological device that can alter data records.

 The PCs are now running their own cult(s) and are directly opposed to the Inquisition.
 And they’ll be wondering where it all went wrong.